August 09, 2018

 Types of Light Sources

-Bright light is key to having the best illumination.
-High-quality light sources are essential for this to happen.
-Light source types can include LED, Xenon, halogen and incandescent lamps.
+Bright and controlled light is essential for surgical illumination.
+Common light source types include LED, Xenon, halogen and incandescent lamps.

 Conclusion